nisanthchunduru/nosy/README.md

-# hugo-notion
+# nosy (previously hugo-notion)

-Author your Hugo blog's blog posts in Notion.
+nosy (short for "Notion Sync") gives the ability to author your Hugo blog's blog posts in Notion.

 hugo-notion gives you the ability to use Notion as a CMS (Content Management System) for your Hugo site/blog.